 Bilingual Paras and Bilingual Family Liaisons

-Please use your bilingual staff to connect with families during the closure.
+Please use your bilingual staff to connect with families.
 If you do not have a staff member that speaks the language needed, you may make a request by completing the online request form.
 To the extent feasible, we will fulfill your request utilizing other district staff for Spanish, Somali, Vietnamese, Cambodian, Punjabi, and Amharic/Oromo. *Please note that your bilingual para/family liaisons may be requested to assist other schools in providing interpretation services for families throughout the district.

 Translation & Interpretation Services has access to on-demand Telephonic Interpretation Services for short, 20 minutes or less phone calls.
 Please complete the online form and ZZ and Angelica will provide you with the information to place a call. *If you have difficulty accessing the form, please contact firstname.lastname@example.org and ZZ or Angelica will assist you.